 - 1/2 Cup Brown Sugar

 Preheat oven to 350F or 180C.
 Slice sweet potatoes in half and bake face down on a cookie sheet for about 40 minutes or until cooked.
-Potatoes are done when soft and tender.
+Bake the potatoes until soft and tender.
 Turn over and allow to cool for 30 minutes, or until cool enough to handle.

 In a large bowl, scoop out the potato while disregarding skins.
-You should have two cups of mashed sweet potatoes in total.
+You’ll need two cups of mashed sweet potatoes in total.
 Roughly mash sweet potatoes with a fork or potato masher.

 Add melted butter, cream, salt and paprika and mix well.
 Transfer to an oven proof dish and set aside.

 In a small saucepan on medium heat, melt butter and sugar until just dissolved.
 Do not over cook or the sugar will candy and your topping will crack and go hard.
-You want to be left with a soft, gooey caramel texture.
+Ideally, the caramel sauce should not be gritty with a soft, gooey caramel texture.
 Gently pour on top of the sweet potato mix and spread evenly with the back of a spoon.

 Finally, finish by placing pecan halves across on the caramel sauce until the entire dish is covered.
 At this point, cover and refrigerate until ready to cook.
 Or cook immediately in a preheated oven until entirely heated through.
 A half hour in a 350F or 180C oven should do.